Rush University Forum 2015

-The Rush University Forum for Research and Clinical Investigation will be held next year on Wednesday, April 2 and Thursday, April 3.
-The complete program of events will be posted when the program is finalized.
+The 32nd annual Rush University Forum for Research and Clinical Investigation will be held on Wednesday, April 29 & Thursday, April 30.
 All members of the Rush and Stroger community are invited to the events and to view the poster session.

 The Research Forum provides an opportunity to showcase research of faculty and students and to foster awareness of research at Rush University Medical Center and its affiliated institutions.
 Investigators engaged in basic, clinical or applied research in various disciplines are invited to share their work with one another and to explore new collaborative possibilities.